Rick Riordan Presents

-Rick Riordan Presents is a book imprint of Disney-Hyperion (Disney Publishing Worldwide) that was launched in 2018 and is led by Stephanie Owens Lurie.
+Rick Riordan Presents is a book imprint of Disney-Hyperion (Disney Publishing Worldwide) that was launched in 2018 and was led by Stephanie Owens Lurie until her retirement in May 2024.
 The line publishes books that utilize the mythology of various cultures and countries in its storytelling akin to Rick Riordan's Percy Jackson & the Olympians.
 The first book published under the imprint, Aru Shah and the End of Time, was released on March 23, 2018.
+The imprint published five to seven titles a year from 2019 to 2024.

+As of July 28, 2026, there has not been an official announcement about phasing out the Rick Riordan Presents imprint.
+However, no editorial director was ever named to replace Stephanie Owens Lurie, and responsibilities were instead distributed throughout the Disney Hyperion editorial team.
+In the Publishers Weekly article about Owens Lurie's retirement, Rebecca Kruss was named as her successor, but Kruss left Disney-Hyperion in August 2025.

+Only two Rick Riordan Presents books were published in 2025, and just one in 2026.

 History

 American author Rick Riordan was approached by Disney about creating an imprint but was initially unable to focus on the request.
 He later responded to Disney stating that he wanted to launch an imprint that would "find, nurture, and promote the best storytellers for middle grade readers" and "focus on diverse, mythology-based fiction by new, emerging, and under-represented authors".
 Books released through the imprint would be edited by Riordan and have a short introduction written by him.
 Prior to the announcement of the imprint in September 2016, Riordan was frequently approached by readers and fans of his mythology-based series, asking when he would write novels based on other mythologies.

 Riordan's editor Stephanie Owens Lurie noted that he did not have enough time to write novels on every mythology and that "he feels that, in some instances, the books his readers are asking for him to write are really someone else's story to tell".
 Since then the imprint releases approximately four books a year.
 The novels and the imprint have received praise for its diverse representation.